AhnafCodes/SAltEnv/README.md

 # SAltEnv -Simple Alternative Environment
 ## What?:
-A minimal setup for web development using [web components](https://www.webcomponents.org/introduction), [heresy](https://github.com/WebReflection/heresy) ,sass and [@pika/web](https://github.com/pikapkg/web) (simple and frameless and no transpilation and no bundling and no IE and yes ES modules)
+A minimal setup for web development using [web components](https://www.webcomponents.org/introduction), [heresy](https://github.com/WebReflection/heresy) ,sass and [snowpack](https://github.com/pikapkg/snowpack) (simple and framework-less and no transpilation and no bundling and no IE and yes ES modules)

-Note: heresy and sass are my personal preferences, you can replace them with yours.
+Note: heresy and sass are my personal preferences, you can replace them with your choice(lit-html or another).

 ## Why?:
 You might not really need webpack bundling or babel transpile or all those other steps.
 If you are on some traditional frontend stack/setup redo-ing all that stuff in React or Angular or Vue echo system might not be the right thing.
 It might be extremely costly and painful too.
-You may be already taking care of all those and more(like routing, session management) in your current django, spring/java(God forbid JCR/@EM), php and/or mvc framework.
-All that is production(i.e. battle) tested and you sure would move to Http2, be InternetExplorer-free and hopefully embrace ES-modules.
-You surely don't need two seperate dev-environments, constantly pluging some bundle.js or main.js into your current system.
+You may be already taking care of all those and more(like routing, session management) in your current django,, php and/or mvc framework, spring/java(God forbid JCR/@EM).
+All that is production(i.e. battle tested) and you surely would move to Http2, be InternetExplorer-free and hopefully embrace ES-modules downline.
+You surely don't need/want two seperate dev-environments, constantly pluging some bundle.js or main.js into your current system.
 So, Why not?

 ### Why heresy?
 The post, [Why I don't use web components](https://dev.to/richharris/why-i-don-t-use-web-components-2cia) raises some real concerns about the state of custom webcomponents.
 I think [heresy](https://github.com/WebReflection/heresy)  does answer those concerns and perhaps in better ways than other solutions(like it's handling of CSS).